-To the knowledge of the Company's directors and senior officers, China National Gold, through its wholly owned subsidiary, China National Gold Group Hong Kong Limited ("CNGGHK") of Hong Kong, owns 155,794,830 common shares of the Company, representing approximately 39.3% of the outstanding voting shares of the Company and Van Eck Associates Corporation owns 40,039,700 common shares of the Company, representing approximately 10.1% of the outstanding voting shares of the Company's directors and senior officers, no other person or company beneficially owns, or controls or directs, directly or indirectly, shares carrying 10% or more of the voting rights of the Company.
+To the knowledge of the Company's directors and senior officers, China National Gold, through its wholly owned subsidiary, China National Gold Group Hong Kong Limited ("CNGGHK") of Hong Kong, owns 155,794,830 common shares of the Company, representing approximately 39.3% of the outstanding voting shares of the Company and Van Eck Associates Corporation owns 40,039,700 common shares of the Company, representing approximately 10.1% of the outstanding voting shares of the Company.
+To the knowledge of the Company's directors and senior officers, no other person or company beneficially owns, or controls or directs, directly or indirectly, shares carrying 10% or more of the voting rights of the Company.